 Required of Seniors majoring in Home Economics; elective for others, with the consent of the instructor.
 One lecture hour, two laboratory hours.
+Credit, 2 hours.

 - 27. Home Nursing.-A course arranged for nurses.
 Credit, 3 hours. - 26.
-Institutional Management.-The planning and equipping of institutional kitchens and dining rooms; school lunchrooms; cafeterias, and tearooms.
-Prerequisite: Home Economics 2.
+INSTITUTIONAL MANAGEMENT.-The planning and equipping of institutional kitchens and dining rooms; school lunchrooms; cafeterias, and tearooms.
+Prerequisite: Home Economics 1-2.